 The Concussion Blog Original, NFL Concussion Report, is a weekly compiling of the reported head injuries in the National Football League.
 Concussions are added to the list each week from multiple sources to give you the reader a picture of what is happening on the field.
 Each week we will bring you the information along with relevant statistics.
 If we have missed a concussion or put one on here erroneously, let us know (we will also be using Fink’s Rule to classify a concussion/head injury).
-It also should be noted that due to the league not disclosing actual injuries until Friday night there may be some added to next weeks numbers.
+You can also view our white paper with original research about concussion reporting in the NFL from 2010-2012 HERE.

 It is always interesting to see what the first week will reveal in the way of concussions.
 In the past we have had significant numbers (2012 – 12 and 2011 – 9) and we have had strangely low numbers (2013 – 5).
 During the first three weeks all teams are playing games – no byes – so, we should expect “larger” numbers because there are more players on the field.
 However, it should be noted that it is also very early in the season and the speculated cumulative effect of repetitive brain trauma has yet to take hold.